PRIIPs: Recommended Holding Period has been saved

 Furthermore, some PRIIP manufacturers might be relying on the descriptive investment horizon (e.g. from the MiFID Target Market).
 This figure can then be translated into a unique figure for the PRIIPs purpose using the EWG’s EMT guidelines, where medium to long-term investment horizon corresponds to 5 years.

-Recommended Holding Period – impact and potential for manipulation
+Recommended Holding Period impact on Data requirements

 Various PRIIPs metrics impacted by the choice of the RHP